 There are two main bookstore chains in Bangkok (there are many more if one would include stores that sell Thai language publications) : Kinokuniya and Asia Books.
 Bookazine, a third operator, merged with Asia Books more than a decade ago, and its branches now seem to have disappeared.
 Besides these 2 operators, we do recommend River Books for cultural and historical publications.

 Kinokuniya has few, but larger bookstores.
-You would not easily find them on your own, unless you know where to look for them.
+You would not easily find them on your own, unless you know where to look.
 Their 'Bangkok' branch is at Isetan 6h floor, at the Central World Plaza (former World Trade Center).
 Not sure where or if this branch will relocate when Isetan closes (mid-2020).
 The branch that was formerly located at Emporium Complex, has now apparently moved to EM Quartier on the opposite side of Sukhumvit Road (3rd floor).
 Both feature a large collection of Japanese- and English-language books.

 However, their largest bookstore (certainly for foreign language books) is located at Siam Paragon (connected to Siam Square skytrain station).
 Besides English- and Japanese-language books, there is also a collection of German and French language publications.
 We reviewed prices at Kinokuniya and Asia Books recently, and have to conclude that Kinukuniya offers the best deals for recent hardcover and softcover books.
 New books often also are sold at a 20% discount, and you may save a few hundred bahts actually when buying your books here.